ArcadeHustle/WatermelonPapriumDump/README.md

 "the game is going realtime decompression, and this decompression algorithem is inside the one IC"

 https://www.youtube.com/watch?v=Nj2LM1rvFQ8&t=5650s
-"I chose component from the market, because I can not make my own IC".
+Fonzie: "I chose component from the market, because I can not make my own IC".
 "I chose the IC from the market that fits the requirements, of course becuase it is not custom".

 https://youtu.be/lxByzNzWTlI?t=1300
-"The final state of testing we modified something on the game, but we could not test again" "We have to trust everybody to not put the cartridge on eBay. the problem is it was very big risk" "for sure someone with alot of money will try to take the cartridge and dump it"
+Fonzie: "The final state of testing we modified something on the game, but we could not test again" "We have to trust everybody to not put the cartridge on eBay. the problem is it was very big risk" "for sure someone with alot of money will try to take the cartridge and dump it"